 Trigger accelerations are often a hotly debated topic (especially in companies acquired by VCs) as any outstanding equity will impact the value of shares of the purchase price.
 In the case that vesting terms are accelerated at acquisition, the purchaser will often include a management retention incentive as part of the deal, which also has a cost.
 Here’s how triggers look:

-On the employee side, double trigger acceleration serves as financial compensation.
-In the case that the new management deems it financially or otherwise advantageous to terminate them or otherwise change the terms of their employment after acquisition, they vest.
+On the employee side, double trigger acceleration serves as financial compensation and two scenarios can play out: you may have unvested shares, and therefore one of three things is likely to happen, or you may have vested shares.
+In the case that the new management deems it financially or otherwise advantageous to terminate the founder or otherwise change the terms of the founder’s employment after acquisition, the founder’s shares vest.
 In some cases, the threat of the double trigger may be used as leverage to shore up a hostile situation.

 - Single-trigger accelerations cause the full or partial vesting of employee stock.